On Air Now

 Rihanna's last album was 'ANTI' all the way back in 2016, so we kinda deserve brand new music and an album from RiRi, right?

-The 'Work' star - who welcomed her first baby with boyfriend A$AP Rocky in May last year - finally dropped her first song in six years with 'Lift Me Up' for the Black Panther 2: Wakanda Forever soundtrack, quickly followed by 'Born Again', and fans are now more than ever wishing for a new album from the star.
+The 'Work' star - who is now a mother of two with her partner A$AP Rocky - finally dropped her first song in six years with 'Lift Me Up' for the Black Panther 2: Wakanda Forever soundtrack, quickly followed by 'Born Again', and fans are now more than ever wishing for a new album from the star.

 Following her sit-down with Vogue, the publication confirmed that weeks after their chat one Robyn R. Fenty registered a new song called 'Private Loving' to the music-rights organisation BMI.